kestra-io/docs/docs/concepts/flows.md

 ## Triggers

-[Triggers](../developer-guide/triggers) is a way to start a flow from external events.
+[Triggers](../developer-guide/triggers) are a way to start a flow from external events.
 For example, a trigger might initiate a flow at a scheduled time or based on external events (webhooks, file creation, etc.).

 ## Templates